Absentee voting

 Absentee by mail

-Sign and return an absentee ballot request form as soon as you can to ensure you receive your ballot timely and your vote is counted on Election Day.
-Information about applying can be found at mnvotes.org.
+Complete and return an absentee ballot request form as soon as you can to ensure you receive your ballot and your vote is counted on Election Day.
+Information about applying can also be found at mnvotes.org.
 Your ballot will be sent via US Postal Service during the absentee voting period, which starts 46 days prior to Election Day.
-You may send your ballot back to us via mail or drop it off in person at the absentee voting office (2122 Campus Dr. SE, Suite 300, Rochester, MN 55904) or the Government Center (151 4th Street SE, Rochester, MN 55904) during business hours, Monday through Friday 8 a.m. - 5 p.m.
+You may send your ballot back to us via mail or drop it off in person at the absentee voting office (2122 Campus Dr. SE, Suite 300, Rochester, MN 55904) or the Government Center (151 4th Street SE, Rochester, MN 55904) during business hours, Monday through Friday 8 a.m. to 5 p.m.

 Absentee in-person

-Direct balloting starts 18 days prior to an election.
-You will be able to vote your ballot directly into a tabulator or use the absentee envelopes at the Elections Office (2122 Campus Dr. SE, Suite 300, Rochester, MN)
+Early Voting starts 18 days prior to an election.
+You will be able to vote your ballot directly into a tabulator or use the absentee envelopes at the Olmsted County Elections Office.

 Right to be absent from work to vote